nsg-ethz/p4-learning/exercises/04-RSVP/thrift/README.md

 different commands that will not do anything until you implement them.
 You can type `help` to see the commands (`add_reservation` and `del_reservation` among the most important ones).

-> Note: The controller has dependencies that are implemented in `python2` only.
-  Make sure you don't use `python3` to run it.

 ### Performance Optimizations